bohuie/jobcannon/README.md

-Raffi's Test push

-a version of JobCannon.. tweaks needed, some things still not working perfectly
+A version of JobCannon.. tweaks needed, some things still not working perfectly

 The site URL is at: